turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/deploy-pangolin-to-local-testnet-with-token-pair.md

 	})).contractAddress;
 ```

+## PangolinFactory interface (IPangolinFactory) and PangolinPair interface (IPangolinPair)

+The interface for the factory and pair token contracts isn’t necessarily needed here because we are deploying both contracts themselves and we could use the contract ABI directly.

+However if we were going to access these through another contract, they would allow us to be able to still call the methods defined on PangolinFactory and PangolinPair even if those underlying contracts changed in the future if while only needing to change the address.

+For example, if you wanted to modify PangolinPair and PangolinRouter without changing the contracts you may have already deployed (assuming they have a way to pull in the new address), then you will easily be able to do this if you deployed your contracts with the interfaces.

 ## Create Pair with router and pair interfaces

 For the final step, we need to access the instance of the factory address through the interface.